mirpl/mvp-ta-knowledge-base/docs/Using the Platform/Onboarding/Onboarding.md

 ## Define Arguments Values

-In the third step, you can edit the Local Arguments you added while creating the Processes.
+In the third step, you can edit the Local Arguments you added while creating the Tests.
 They will be used for this Job execution.

 💡  Remember, if you set Global Arguments in the previous step, they will be overriding for the Local Arguments.